Classification of real and imaginary modules of quantum affine algebras in monoidal categorifications of affine cluster

 Since \cite{KKOP24} has significantly expanded the family of monoidal categorifications beyond $\mathscr{C}_l$, Conjecture~\ref{Conj : original real vs monomial intro} can be generalized as follows: \begin{Conj} Let $\mathcal{C}$ be a monoidal categorification of a cluster algebra $\mathscr{A}$ and let $\iota : K(\mathcal{C}) \overset{\sim}{\to} \mathscr{A}$ be the corresponding isomorphism.
 Then, there is a bijection between the set of real simple modules and the set of cluster monomials, i.e.,

 \end{Conj}

 By the definition of monoidal categorification, it is clear that the modules corresponding to cluster monomials are real.
 However, the converse is wide open.
 When the cluster algebra is of finite type, the conjecture holds because the cluster monomials form a basis.
 In particular, every simple module in $\mathcal{C}$ is a real module.
-However, the case in which a monoidal category $\mathcal{C}$ contains imaginary modules remains fully open, except when $\mathfrak{g}$ is of type A with a certain regularity condition \cite{LM18}.
+However, the case in which a monoidal category $\mathcal{C}$ contains imaginary modules remains fully open.

 In \cite{HL10}, the combinatorial properties of cluster algebras of finite type, especially \emph{cluster expansion}, played a crucial role in analyzing $\mathscr{C}_1$.
 For cluster algebras of finite type, the denominator vector (or $\mathbf{d}$-vector) gives a bijection between cluster variables and almost positive roots (roots that are either positive or the negatives of simple roots)\cite{FZ03}.
 Let $\Phi_{\geq -1}$ denote the set of almost positive roots and $x[\alpha]$ denote the cluster variable whose $\mathbf{d}$-vector is $\alpha \in \Phi_{\geq -1}$.
 For $\alpha, \beta\in \Phi_{\geq -1}$, we call them \emph{compatible} if $x[\alpha]$ and $x[\beta]$ are in the same cluster.
 Then, for any $\gamma$ in the root lattice, there is a unique expression